 This newly built beautiful lake side cottage is located on the shore of Lough Melvin in the Fermanagh Lake lands.
 The cottage sits on a 40 acre peninsula of privately owned land that has been designated as an area of outstanding natural beauty and an area of special scientific interest.
 Rossmore point is in fact almost an island and you have lake views at the front and back of the property.
-The property has been awarded 4 stars by the Northern Ireland Tourist Board.

 Enjoy the peace and quite of the countryside and yet only 10 miles from Bundoran town and its beaches, which hosts many restaurants, shops, amusements and a Water World.